iamnotrandom565/v3-userstyles-scripts/README.md

 >
 > Fixed some bugs

-## ytaozorachannels.user.css
+## ytchannels2.user.css (previously ytaozorachannels.user.css)

-**Please note that it's in early development, so things might be broken or unfinished.
-If you find a bug, please report it to the Issues tab.*
+**Note that I'm currently rewriting this userstyle from the ground up to fix bugs and compatibility issues, sorry for the lack of updates.**

-This user style is supposed to bring back the old Channels 2.0 layout (around from 2006 to 2012).
+This user style is supposed to bring back the YouTube Channels 2.0 layout (from late 2009 to early 2012).
-It requires the Vorapis 3 extension and the StarTube user script to function.
-It is also required to enable channels3 in StarTube.
-It's recommended to change the layout to Aozora (2011).
+This userscript requires StarTube.
+Follow the instructions at the top, then open the StarTube settings, and enable channels3 by either clicking on a layout that's early 2013 and below, or going to "Channel layout" and enablind channels3 from there.
+If you find a bug, first check at the bottom of the code if I already found it, then report it to the Issues tab.

 ### Version history

-_The current version is: Alpha 11013 (13 October 2024)._
+_The current version is: Alpha 11215 (December 15 2024)._

 - ### Alpha 1713
 > First version